 This is an overview of the history in Lexington alone.
 For more dynamic and updated information, including new and active mid-century modern real estate listings, please check at the Home button on top.
-Much of the material below is covered in the video clip, above, but with more detail in the article.
+Much of the material below is covered in the video clip below, but with more detail in the article.
 We go more in depth about neighborhoods, architects, towns, and other categories within the blog posts and applicable listings.
 Use the “search site” function as well.

-Mention the town Lexington to people, and if they have any impression of the place at all, it no doubt consists of tricorne hats, muskets, and guys in knee-high knickers on a town green fending off red-coated British Regulars on a frosty New England April morning.
-Asking them to pull their focus out a little further, and folks might now picture that triangle of green grass surrounded by neat, center-entrance, white-clapboarded Federalist, saltbox, and Greek Revival-style homes.
-And these people would not be wrong; the past is well preserved in this colonial-era town.
+Mention the town Lexington, Massachusetts to people, and if they have any impression of the place at all, it no doubt consists of tricorne hats, muskets, and guys in knee-high knickers on a town green fending off red-coated British Regulars on a frosty New England April morning.
+Ask them to pull their focus out a little further, and folks might now picture that triangle of green grass surrounded by neat, center-entrance, white-clapboarded Federalist, saltbox, and Greek Revival-style homes.
+And these impressions would not be wrong; the past is well preserved in this colonial-era town.